 Same Sex Couples: Estate Administration and Assets

-On June 26th, the U.S. Supreme Court issued a historic ruling concerning the right of same sex couples to marry.
+On June 26th, the U.S. Supreme Court issued a historic ruling concerning the right of same-sex couples to marry.
 The case, Obergefell v.
 Hodges, was argued in April, with the decision handed down in late June.
-Therefore, the marriage of same sex couples must now be recognized in all states.
-Furthermore, this ruling greatly impacts estate planning and administration, both during periods of incapacity and after the death of the first spouse for the same sex couple.
-Likewise, California has already seen changes concerning same sex marriage and estate administration; however, this Supreme Court ruling means that the rights of same sex couples will be more uniform throughout the nation.
+Therefore, the marriage of same-sex couples must now be recognized in all states.
+Furthermore, this ruling dramatically impacts estate planning and administration, both during periods of incapacity and after the death of the first spouse for the same-sex couple.
+Likewise, California has already seen changes concerning same-sex marriage and estate administration; however, this Supreme Court ruling means that the rights of same-sex couples will be more uniform throughout the nation.

-With such complex laws and a constantly changing landscape, estate administration is a difficult process for those without experience.
+With such complex laws and a constantly changing landscape, estate administration is difficult for those without experience.
 Fortunately, we are here to help.

 If you are ready to start your case, then please give us a call or fill out our Get Help Now form.
 A comprehensive overview of California Probate is available here.
 Should you have additional questions about trust litigation, you will find plenty of helpful information in our Learning Center.